 Overdrive makes reading and learning all that more enjoyable.
 They are a library of knowledge and that is it.
 They may receive more users if there was a social aspect to their application.
 An idea would be to have forums so users can share their recommendations and form a profile of the books they want to display.
 This is just a proposition, for Overdrive may prefer to leave the social aspect to programs like Goodreads.

 When taking a moment to look at each application, I found more and more features that I love.
 It was difficult to suggest anything at all for they were so planned out.
-These apps know who their audiences are and they work well at supplying their users with everything they need.
+These apps know who their audiences are, and they work at supplying their users with everything they need.

 To the Creators

 The technology available to us today is more of an innovation than a time-waster to me.
 Some people, by their own choice, resent the internet and what it offers.
 They dislike it for how powerful it can be and they fear the amount of time spent behind a screen.
 I see how their apprehensions can be valid.
-Though, with applications like Quizlet, Evernote, and Overdrive, both productivity and knowledge increases.
+However, with applications like Quizlet, Evernote, Any.do, and Overdrive, both productivity and knowledge increases.
 Creators of these apps want students to learn efficiently so they have more time for friends and helping others.
 Because of these creators, students all around the globe get to access information, study techniques, and organization tools right at their fingertips.
 I owe a lot to their work and I thank them all for helping me achieve my best.

 To the Teachers